 We’re making progress!!!
 YEEAAAAAHHHHHHHHH!

 We let the Metallic Epoxy flooring acclimatize for 72 hours…and then for another two weeks while we worked, kept busy, and vacationed in NYC.
 We procrastinated enough and last weekend things got busy in the Morrison house!
-I got back to tackling the downstairs half-bath (which I will write more about later–the wallpaper just about beat me) and Alex went to work upstairs to do the vinyl tile installation.
-For more flooring options visit True Hardwoods.
+I got back to tackling the downstairs half-bath epoxy flooring (which I will write more about later–the wallpaper just about beat me) and Alex went to work upstairs to do the vinyl tile installation.
+If you are looking for more hardwood flooring installation options, you might want to consider visiting True Hardwoods for high-quality hardwood flooring as well as vinyl plank flooring.

 The contractor he hired at https://www.totalfloorcare.biz/ started last Friday night by repairing the floors really well.
 This meant nailing down anything that was sticking up.
 Removing balls of carpet padding that were still slightly attached to the floor.
 Vacuuming extremely well to get up any and all dust and particles on the sub-floors.